jerjorg/SymmetryReduceBZ.jl/README.md

 [documentation](https://jerjorg.github.io/SymmetryReduceBZ.jl/) for more details and usage examples in Python.
 Details of the algorithm are explained [here](https://arxiv.org/abs/2104.05856).

-!!! note "Breaking changes in v0.2"
+> **Breaking changes in v0.2**:
 See the NEWS.md file for a description of the breaking changes in v0.2.

 ## Installation